 Strobel, the atheist investigator, does not object to this Collins statement; rather, he subtly leads readers to think Jesus did claim to be God and proved it with miracles.
 Yet in the previous chapter, as I stated above, Strobel and Witherington agreed that Jesus’ miracles did not indicate he was God.
 (It’s the same about Jesus’ resurrection since the Bible says all of God’s dead people will be resurrected at the end of the age.)
 Strobel continues this theme in this chapter by saying to Collins (pp. 148-49), “Some people have tried to shoot down these [Jesus’] miracles that supposedly help authenticate Jesus’ claim to being the Son of God,… the miracles that supposedly back up Jesus’ claim to being the Son of God.”

 In the film, Strobel concludes from his investigation that the evidence for Jesus’ resurrection is substantive.
-He decides it would take more faith for him to stay an atheist and to be a Christian.
+He decides it would take more faith for him to stay an atheist that to be a Christian.
 While alone, he says out loud, “All right God, you win.”
-Strobel doesn’t regard his subsequent conversion to Jesus a “leap of faith” as it is a dependence on the historical evidence.
-Key lines on this in the film are Lee praying with Leslie for the first time, saying “God, I don’t know what I’m doing.”
+Strobel doesn’t regard his subsequent conversion to be a Jesus a “leap of faith,” rather, it is a dependence on the historical evidence.
+Key lines on this subject in the film are Lee praying with Leslie for the first time, saying “God, I don’t know what I’m doing.”
 Many people can relate to this.
 Lee also prays, “God, I cannot ignore the evidence.”

 When Lee’s father dies, he attends the funeral.
 He sits in his dad’s office chair, looks in his wallet lying on the desk, and pulls out two Tribune clippings that report Lee’s achievements at the Tribune.
 Lee then cries, realizing that his dad really did love him.

-“The Case for Christ” is a heartwarming movie that convincingly tells about an atheistic journalist’s quest to intellectually prove Christianity wrong, only to wind up believing in the risen Jesus as Savior and Lord and becoming a prominent lay apologist for Christin faith.
+“The Case for Christ” is a heartwarming movie that convincingly tells about an atheistic journalist’s quest to intellectually prove Christianity wrong only to wind up believing in the risen Jesus as Savior and Lord and becoming a prominent lay apologist for Christin faith.
+Praise the Lord!

 To see a list of now 75 posts about the Bible not saying Jesus is God, click here.